Darien Fawkes: BWM.

 - In Ghost in the Shell, Section 9 employee Togusa mentions his cover is that of working for a security firm.
 Maj.
 Kusanagi on the other hand, maintains that she works for the Military.
 Ishikawa actually owns a gambling hall for cover.
 Section 9 usually work in official capacity or undercover, so they rarely need consistent covers.

-- Neon Genesis Evangelion.
-The Marduk Institute is a front for SEELE.
+- The Marduk Institute is a front for SEELE.
 It's also mentioned that Marduk itself has 108 fronts.

 - Ryoji Kaji, who basically everybody knows is a spy, is officially cited as a "UN attaché" who had guardianship of Asuka.

-- The agency that tracks down Barry Ween is the Foliage Census.
-Their security clearance Goes to Eleven.
+- The Adventures of Barry Ween, Boy Genius: The agency that tracks down Barry Ween is the Foliage Census.
+Their security clearance goes to eleven.

 - The American agency devoted to looking into super-human crimes in the WildStorm universe was the National Park Service, which is actually a real organization.